 The Medium comfort level offers a lower level of softness than the plush, while being not quite as rigid as the firm.
 If you need some conformance but the plush is too soft, this mattress is ideal for you.
 A Sealy medium firm mattress is a good middle ground for those who do not want a firm mattress.

 The firm comfort level is the most rigid.
-It is good for people who sleep on their front or back, which disperses weight more evenly thus reducing pressure on any specific part of the body.
+Firm mattresses are good for people who sleep on their front or back, which disperses weight more evenly thus reducing pressure on any specific part of the body.
 It is also good for those who prefer a firm feel over a soft one, and for those who want to reduce lower back pain.
+If you’re looking for a firm king mattress or a firm queen mattress, visit one of our Sealy stockists.

 What Makes a Mattress Soft or Firm?